 Here are the techniques I applied to lengthen their naps as well as the sleep habits I implemented from the start:

 Some babies take to putting themselves to sleep all on their own, enough to sleep 11-12 hours a night.
-For most babies, they need a little bit of help.
-Check with your baby’s pediatrician to see if he can sleep through the night without feedings.
-If so, consider teaching your baby to self soothe not just for nights but for longer naps as well.
+Most, however, need a little bit of help.

-Self soothing isn’t letting a baby cry as the way to fall asleep.
-Crying is just his way to communicate his frustration at not having his usual rocking or nursing routine.
-Instead, self soothing is a way for your baby to learn how to fall asleep on his own.
+Yes, he might fuss and cry, but that’s not what puts him to sleep.
+Crying is his way to communicate his frustration at not having his usual rocking or nursing routine.
+Instead, self soothing is a way for him to learn how to fall asleep on his own.

 When he has relied on so many sleep aids to do so, it can be tough to wean him from them.
 Self soothing gives him the opportunity to learn to sleep on his own, including the times he wakes up halfway through a nap.

-In fact, you can discover the 5 mistakes that are keeping your baby from self-soothing.
-Whether you’ve tried to teach your baby to self soothe in the past or are just now considering it, take a look at the 5 key mistakes to avoid.
+Want to learn more?
+Start by avoiding these 5 mistakes that are keeping him from self-soothing.
+Whether you’ve tried to teach him to self soothe in the past or are just now considering it, take a look at the 5 key mistakes to avoid.
 Join my newsletter and download your PDF—at no cost to you:

-2. Prevent factors that wake him up from a nap
+3. Prevent factors that wake your baby up from a nap

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Think about all the different factors your baby is up against as he tries to nap.
-Noises—from loud car horns to slight creaking doors can startle him awake.
-Bright lights can shorten naps.
-And, if he still has the Moro reflex, he might even wake himself up with his own hands.
+Noises—from loud car horns to slight creaking doors—can startle him awake.
+Bright lights or creeping sunlight can shorten naps.

-Help your baby stay asleep longer by preventing those wake ups in the first place.
-Install darkening curtains to block sunlight from outside.
+Help him stay asleep longer by preventing those wake ups in the first place.

 Use a white noise machine to muffle loud and startling noises, even the ones you make around the house.
 Avoid pacifiers that he can’t find himself (or at least, re-insert it mid-nap when you notice it come loose).

-These little changes can help your baby sleep longer than if he tried to nap without them.
+These little changes can help him sleep longer than if he tried to nap without them.

 4. Insert a pacifier before your baby needs it

-As any parent knows, it can be a challenge to soothe an already-crying baby back to sleep, even as we keep trying to offer the pacifier.
+But as any parent knows, soothing an already-crying baby back to sleep is a challenge, even as we keep trying to offer the pacifier.

 5. Move to a new sleeping arrangement

-So one strategy I began doing was to transfer them from their original sleeping arrangement to a second one they preferred once they began stirring.
-I’d move them to the swing or a baby wrap and lull them back to sleep that way.
+The trick that worked?
+I transferred them from their original sleeping arrangement to a second one they preferred once they began stirring.
+For instance, I’d move them from the crib to the swing or a baby wrap to lull them back to sleep.

 If they were hungry, had a soiled diaper or were ready to wake up, then the secondary sleeping arrangement wouldn’t be much help.
 But if they woke up only because they needed help falling back asleep, moving them to the swing or a baby wrap often did the trick.